 The Promising Synergy Between the Ketogenic Diet and Red Light Therapy

-We recently had the chance to catch up with Dr. Kelly Gibas, a functional medicine practitioner (CFMP), licensed therapist (LPCC), and founder of Bristlecone Medical.
+We had the chance to catch up with Dr. Kelly Gibas, a functional medicine practitioner (CFMP), licensed therapist (LPCC), and founder of Bristlecone Medical.
 We discussed a variety of compelling topics, including the promising early findings for her research around the ketogenic diet as well as Joovv’s full-body light therapy devices and the benefits to men's testosterone levels that Joovv devices may bring.
 Check out the exciting overview of what they’ve discovered so far.

 What is your clinical & professional background, and what interested you in studying red light therapy?